billc0sta/Aerospec/docs/docs.md

 ```
 #### String.count
 `String.count(str, substr)` is the how many times `substr` occurs in `str`.
-a runtime error is raised if `str` is not of type string or if `substr` is not of type string
+a runtime error is raised if:
+- `str` is not of type string.
+- `substr` is not of type string.
 example:
 ```
 str = "123123123"